-PHIL 399 - Special Topics in Philosophy Subject to demand 3(3-0-0)
+PHIL 399 - Special Topics in Philosophy

-A course on a topic or figure of special interest to a member of the philosophy faculty and offered on a non-recurring basis.
+A course on a topic or figure of special interest to a member of the philosophy faculty and offered on a non-recurring basis

-PHIL 495 - Senior Philosophy Seminar Every Year, Winter 3(0-3-0)
+PHIL 495 - Senior Philosophy Seminar

 All students with philosophy as a first subject of concentration in the B.A. program are required to take this course.
 Students develop skills in philosophical scholarship by preparing and presenting a written project involving interdisciplinary research on an appropriate topic.